+Eac

+Las y Prep

 • For every group of 3 to 5 kids, tape a set of 3 or 4 concentric squares (like rings in a target, but with squares) on the floor.

-- Use more tape or bend the chenille wires to label each square with a number that matches an age of kids in your group so all ages represented have a square. - About 5 feet away from each game square, tape a 10-inch throwing line.
+Use more tape or bend the chenille wires to label each square with a number that matches an age of kids in your group so all ages represented have a square.
+About 5 feet away from each game square, tape a 10-inch throwing line.

-CRAFT

-Kids make stationery sets so they can write letters to people of various ages.
+CRAF r

+make a a stationery and quill set.

+Sup plies

-- plain white paper (6 sheets per child)
+• plain white paper (6 sheets per child)

-- envelopes (6 per child)
+• • • • • envelopes (6 per child) pens (1 for each child to keep) craft feathers duct tape craft foam scissors Glue Dots washable ink pads plastic bottle caps

-- pens (1 for each child to keep)
+• • • • • • • pens (1 for each child to keep) craft feathers duct tape craft foam scissors Glue Dots washable ink pads

-- craft feathers

-- duct tape

-- craft foam

-- scissors

-- Glue Dots

-- washable ink pads

-- plastic bottle caps

-Make a sample craft to show kids.

-\Marked supplies can be reused from Core Bible Discovery Let's keep kids safe!
+Marked supplies can be reused from Core Bible Discovery

+Let's keep kids safe!
 You can help by using supplies as instructed for only ages 3+, purchasing child-safe items, and being aware of allergy concerns.